Christ-Mind-Teachings/cmi-acol/_dialog/chap08.md

 the home in which you reside, the idea that you have an already existing awareness of the Source of unity beyond the body will increase your comfort level, and will help establish it as the first parameter in the territory of your conscious awareness.

-8.8 Now this is not new information.
-Much of this was taught in A Treatise on the Nature of Unity and Its Recognition.
-Between the Course and the Treatises, all of what you needed to learn was put forth.
+8.8 Now this is not new *information*.
+Much of this was taught in “A Treatise on the Nature of Unity and Its Recognition”.
+Between the Course and the Treatises, all of what you needed to *learn* was put forth.
 What we are now doing is discussing what was taught from the realm of wholeheartedness.
 What was learned was only able to be learned because you chose to become the wholehearted.
 You chose to join mind and heart and it was done.
 But you do not yet know how to rid yourself of former patterns.
 Your mind, while it no longer wants to cling to known patterns, is confronted with them constantly.
 Thus your heart still seems to battle with the supremacy of mind.

-8.9 So what we are attempting to do is to open the mind to the wisdom of the heart with these dialogues.
-As the mind opens and accepts the new, the art of thought will become your new means of thinking.
+8.9 So what we are attempting to do is to *open* the mind to the wisdom of the heart with these dialogues.
+As the mind *opens* and accepts the new, the art of thought will become your new means of thinking.
 What has been learned will become an ability to think wholeheartedly, or with mind and heart in union, and then that ability will transcend ability and wholehearted will become what you are, and wholeheartedness your sole means of expression.

 8.10 The self and the expression of self that comes from any place other than wholeheartedness is not the true Self or the true expression of the